Bonfida/solana-name-service-guide/sns-book/src/domain-name/records.md

 - `getIpfsRecord`: This function can be used to retrieve the IPFS record of a domain name
 - `getArweaveRecord`: This function can be used to retrieve the Arweave record of a domain name
+- `getSolRecord`: This function can be used to retrieve the SOL record of a domain name
 - `getEthRecord`: This function can be used to retrieve the ETH record of a domain name
 - `getBtcRecord`: This function can be used to retrieve the BTC record of a domain name
 - `getLtcRecord`: This function can be used to retrieve the LTC record of a domain name